clarkemw/script.moonlight-embedded-launcher/README.md

 - Basic familiarity with ssh and terminal for installation

 ## Instructions:
-These instructions assume that your gaming PC  is connected to the same local network as the LibreELEC device.
 1. Enable Nvidia Gamestream on your gaming PC
 ```
 GeForce Experience/Settings/Shield/Gamestream (move slider to right)